Man Facing Southeast: Plot

 Confronted by the hospital's angry Director (David Edery), Dr. Denis is less concerned for his job than he is for his impetuous friend, whom the director orders closely monitored and strictly medicated.
-Dr. Denis fears this could kill Rantés' unique personality and intellect.
-The director is unsympathetic and states: "Instead of making the police blotter, Rantés ends up in the front page next time: LUNATIC ORDERS MILITARY ATTACK", to which Denis quickly retorts (referring to the Malvinas/Falklands War): "That already happened, and I doubt Rantés had anything to do with it!".

 Affected by the medication, Rantés broods and becomes rebellious.
-He seems tormented by Dr. Denis' lack of involvement, asking, "Doctor, why have you abandoned me?".
-He is also more upset by the mistreatment of other patients.
-After escaping again, he demands to see the director about the awful quality of the asylum's food, but is turned away.
-His complaints are also rejected by the local newspaper.
-Dr. Denis believes that Rantés is disillusioned with mankind and may never recover, but continues the treatment.
-Denis convinces Beatriz to meet at his home, where they become passionate about each other and have sex.
+Denis believes that he is disillusioned with humankind and may never recover.
+Denis convinces Beatriz to meet at his home, where they have sex.
 Then she confides to the doctor that she is an alien projection, like Rantés, but assures him that she now feels emotion and can love him.
-Denis is livid and angrily throws her out of his home while accusing her of being a lunatic "like Rantés".
+Denis angrily throws her out of his home while accusing her of being a lunatic "like Rantés".

 After Rantés starts becoming catatonic, the Director decides to give him electroshock treatment without notifying Denis.
 Rantés doesn't endure anesthesia and dies from a heart attack.
-The rest of the patients don't believe in Rantés' death, as they all hope that he has only gone back to his ship for some time.
-From then on the patients keep waiting for Rantés to return and take them away to his planet.
-At the same time Denis, now filled with doubts and regrets about Rantés' life and his relationship with him, quietly waits for Beatriz, who is away indefinitely, to return to him.
+The rest of the patients don't believe he is dead, as they all hope that he has only gone back to his ship for some time.
+From then on, the patients wait for Rantés to return and take them to his planet.
+At the same time Denis, filled with doubts and regrets about Rantés, waits for Beatriz, who is away indefinitely, to return to him.